Rate Caps

 How Do Interest Rate Caps Work?

-An interest rate cap is a limiting feature of an indexed annuity, also known as a fixed index annuity, contract.
+An interest rate cap is a limiting feature of a fixed index annuity, also known as an indexed annuity, contract.
 It enables an annuity provider to put a ceiling on an annuitant’s crediting rate, and most contracts allow the annuity issuer to revise the cap at the beginning of each new annual term.

 For illustrative sake, consider the following example: